-Note: Some regions may not use 108Mbps Mode since the operation for the wireless interface in 108Mbps Mode is illegal.
-Limited by local law regulations, version for North America does not have region selection option.
+Note: Limited by local law regulations, version for North America does not have region selection option.

 - Channel This field determines which operating frequency will be used.
 It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - > Mode - Select the desired wireless mode.
-The options are: - 108Mbps (Dynamic) Super G[TM], 802.11g and 802.11b wireless stations can connect to the router. - 108Mbps (Static) Only Super G[TM] wireless stations can connect to the router. - 54Mbps (802.11g) Both 802.11g and 802.11b wireless stations can connect to the router. - 11Mbps (802.11b) Only 802.11b wireless stations can connect to the router.
+The options are: - 54Mbps (802.11g) Both 802.11g and 802.11b wireless stations can connect to the router. - 11Mbps (802.11b) Only 802.11b wireless stations can connect to the router.

-Note: The default is "54Mbps (802.11g)", which allows both 802.11g and 802.11b - wireless stations to connect to the router.

-Finable Wireless Router Radio The wireless radio of this Router can be enabled - or disabled to allow wireless stations access.
-If enabled, wireless stations will be able to access the router, otherwise, wireless stations will not be able to access. - Enable SSID Broadcast If you select the Enable SSID Broadcast checkbox, the Wireless Router SSID will broadcast its name (SSID) on the air. - Enable Wireless Security The wireless security function can be enabled or disabled.
-If disabled, the wireless stations will be able to connect the router without encryption.
-It is recommended strongly that you choose this option to encrypt your wireless network.
-The encryption settings described below.
+Note: The default is "54Mbps (802.11g)", which allows both 802.11g and 802.11b wireless stations to connect to the router. - Enable Wireless Router Radio The wireless radio of this Router can be enabled or disabled to allow wireless stations access.
+If enabled, wireless stations will be able to access the router, otherwise, wireless stations will not be able to access. - > Enable SSID Broadcast If you select the Enable SSID Broadcast checkbox, the Wireless Router SSID will broadcast its name (SSID) on the air.